Facelift Fort Lauderdale

 - Avoid strenuous exercise in the days leading up to your surgery.
 You should be well rested leading up to your surgery date.
 Also avoid excessive sun exposure.

 - Refrain from alcohol the week before surgery.
+This can result in excess bleeding and more bruising after surgery.

 - Stop using skin irritants on your face 1 week before surgery, including light peels, acne medication, and retinoic acid.